sirbor/KadiPay/README.md

 ## How to Setup Locally

-1. Clone this github repository with `git clone https://github.com/sirbor/KadiPay/KadiPay-backend.git`.
+1. Clone this github repository with `git clone https://github.com/sirbor/KadiPay/KadiPay-backend-main.git`.
-2. Change the current directory of the terminal to vert-backend directory with `cd KadiPay-backend`.
+2. Change the current directory of the terminal to vert-backend directory with `cd KadiPay-backend-main`.
 3. Make sure you have yarn installed and then install all the dependencies with `npm install`.
 4. Create a `.env` file and use the `.env.example` file in this repository to fill the .env file with the environment variables.
 The `.env.example` has comments to explain each environment variable.
 5. Startup the server with `npm run start`.